Linuxfabrik/lfops/CONTRIBUTING.md

 * `distribution` (e.g. `CentOS`) is more specific than os_family
 * `distribution_major_version` (e.g. `CentOS7`) is more specific than distribution
 * `distribution_version` (e.g. `CentOS7.9`) is the most specific

+When a role has a `vars/Debian.yml`, always create an explicit `vars/Ubuntu.yml` too, even if it is currently an identical copy.
+Ubuntu (a `distribution`) is loaded on top of its `Debian` os_family, so a full copy is redundant today, but it keeps Ubuntu visible at a glance and gives later Ubuntu-specific drift a dedicated home instead of silently inheriting Debian values.

 To load the variables include the `platform-variables.yml` in the `tasks/main.yml` like this:
 ```yaml